 We’re not alone.
 As the world has reopened, policy makers, employers and workers are looking at how we can embed better practices learned through the pandemic.
 The Government is considering establishing the right for workers to request flexible working from day one, which could be a first step towards developing ‘Day 1 Digital Rights,’ as we have recommended.
 So far, so good – but we must watch out for disparate impacts and new divides, as IFOW Head of Research Abby Gilbert discusses in an interview with the BBC here.

 This week the Government released their long awaited National AI Strategy.
 In the context of this, I joined Beth Gutelius, Mary Towers, Ed Miliband and Geoff Lloyd on the ‘Reasons to be Cheerful’ podcast to discuss the Rise of Robo-Bosses.
 We look at what the UK needs to do to fulfil its ambition to lead in AI governance, as well as innovation, drawing lessons from California’s landmark bill earlier this month.
 The bill targets Amazon’s algorithm-driven rules by requiring warehouses to disclose the quotas and metrics used to track workers.
-We cover similar trends in algorithmic management in UK warehouses, based on IFOW’s ground-breaking research from the ‘Amazonian Era: How algorithmic systems are eroding good work’.
+We cover similar trends in algorithmic management in UK warehouses, based on IFOW’s ground-breaking research from the ‘Amazonian Era: The gigification of work’.